uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by a master to start a new session with a slave, either because the slave was just added to the configuration of the master, or for some other reason.
+Sent by a master to start a new session with a slave, either because the slave was just added to the configuration of the master, or for some other reason.

 The *Session Key* in the *Common part* of this packet is the key that will be